ekoontz/menard/doc/deployment.md

 ### Deploy stage

-There is a single action:
+There is a single action, which is to create or update the AWS CloudFormation Stack 'menard'.

+Use the following for the form that lets you add a new action:

 |Key|Value|
 |-|-|